mnot/I-D/draft-nottingham-rfc8615bis.md

 appropriately control the ability to write to them.
 This is especially true when more than one entity is co-located on the same origin.
-Even for origins that are controlled by and represent a single entity, due care should be taken to assure that write access to well-known locations is not granted unwittingly, either externally through server configuration, or locally through implementation permissions (e.g., on a filesystem).
+Even for origins that are controlled by and represent a single entity, due care should be taken to assure that write access to well-known locations is not granted unwittingly, either externally through server configuration or locally through implementation permissions (e.g., on a filesystem).